Houston vs Auburn Players to Watch - Second Round

 Houston's Last Game

-In its most recent game, Houston defeated Northern Kentucky on Thursday, 63-52.
+In its previous game, Houston beat Northern Kentucky on Thursday, 63-52.
 Its leading scorer was Jarace Walker with 16 points.

 |Name